solana-foundation/developer-content/content/courses/intro-to-solana/intro-to-reading-data.md

 ### SOL

-SOL is Solana's 'native token' - this means SOL is used to pay transaction fees, rent for accounts, and other common.
+SOL is Solana's native token - SOL is used to pay transaction fees, pay rent for accounts, and more.
 SOL is sometimes shown with the `◎` symbol.
 Each SOL is made from 1 billion **Lamports**.

 In the same way that finance apps typically do math in cents (for USD) and pence (for GBP), Solana apps typically transfer, spend, store, and handle SOL as